-Adult-Gerontology Primary Care Nurse Practitioner (AG-PCNP) Certificate education and clinical training in adult-gerontology primary care in order to become eligible to sit for certification and advanced practice licensure as an adult-gerontology primary care nurse practitioner.
+Adult-Gerontology Primary Care Nurse Practitioner (AGPCNP) Certificate

+This post-master's certificate option is a 19- to 29credit program designed to meet the needs of the master's-prepared nurse who desires formal education and clinical training in adult-gerontology primary care in order to become eligible to sit for certification and advanced practice licensure as an adult-gerontology primary care nurse practitioner.
 The plan of study includes all clinically related courses in the existing AGPCNP curriculum (e.g., N630A and B, N631A and N631B) along with required advanced practice core courses (e.g., N613, N614, N615A and N615B).
 Similar advanced practice core course content may be demonstrated in the student's previous master's program.